Randy Johnson

-Early life
+Early life and amateur career

-Johnson was born in the San Francisco Bay Area suburb of Walnut Creek, California, to Carol Hannah and Rollen Charles "Bud" Johnson.
-By the time he entered Livermore High School, he was a star in baseball and basketball.
-In 1982, as a senior, he struck out 121 batters in 66 innings, and threw a perfect game in his last high school start.
+Johnson was born on September 10, 1963, in the San Francisco Bay Area suburb of Walnut Creek, California, to Carol Hannah and Rollen Charles "Bud" Johnson.
+At Livermore High School, he was a star in baseball and basketball, though he was cut from the school basketball team his junior year for failing to run a six-minute mile.
+As a senior in 1982, he struck out 121 batters in 66 2/3 innings and threw a perfect game in his last high school start.
+He threw approximately 90 mph and was imposingly tall, though he felt he was not the best pitcher in his league.
+After high school, the Atlanta Braves selected Johnson in the fourth round of the 1982 MLB draft, but he did not sign, choosing instead to attend college.